 When it comes to funding your music, you can take full advantage of this.
 If you want to work from home, you can take up something called ‘affiliate marketing'.
 This is the process of promoting other people's products, and for any you make a sale off, you get a % of that sale in commissions.

-For example, let’s say you decided to set up your own website and promote my course to other musicians.
-For anyone that clicks on your link and goes on to buy it, you’ll get 50% of the selling price once those funds have cleared.
-In this case, if they bought the ‘fastest course’, you’ll get around $60 for making that referral.
-If they bought one of the other options, you’d get around $75 for the referral.
+For example, let's say you decided to set up your own website and promote my course to other musicians.
+If you signed up as an affiliate, for anyone that clicks on your link and goes on to buy it, you'll get 50% of the selling price once those funds have cleared.
+In this case, if they bought the ‘fastest course', you'll get around $60 for making that referral.
+If they bought one of the other options, you'd get around $75 for the referral.

 Another site with a affiliate program is Amazon.
 If you became an affiliate with them, you would earn a percentage of any product sales you make through your links.
 This usually starts at a 4% commission (It's lower then my affiliate program because they sell physical products so make less profit) and can rise anywhere up to around 10% depending on what you sell and how many sales you make per month.

 While affiliate marketing can take a little while to get the hang off, it is a very real option for musicians wanting to make some money by adding relevant (And useful) product links within their website's content.
 Just don't make your website one full of affiliate links and nothing else.